 Because of their sometimes unique and/or fragile nature, care must be exercised in the handling of materials in the Lakeland Room.
 Patrons must use pencils or lap top computers to take notes.
 The use of pens is not permitted and pencils will be provided to patrons upon request.
 The consumption of food or beverages in the Lakeland Room is expressly prohibited.

 Materials housed in the Lakeland Room may not be removed from the area.
 Permission may be granted to photocopy items in the collections depending upon their condition.
-A fee is charged for this service and a staff member will do the photocopying.
+A staff member will do the photocopying.
 Photocopying of materials is done at the discretion of Special Collections staff.
-The quantity of materials that can be photocopied is limited to 100 pages per project.
-There is a 30 page copy limit on copyrighted material.
+The quantity of materials that can be photocopied is limited by staff resources and time.
+Patrons may also use digital cameras or cellphones equipped with cameras to photograph pages of books or documents with staff permission and in compliance with copyright law.

 Permission to examine and photocopy a document does not convey the right to publish or reproduce it.
 Patrons must be aware of copyright law and they must assume full responsibility for any infringement of copyright.
 Special Collections staff will, to the extent possible, assist patrons in obtaining permission for use from copyright holders, but the ultimate responsibility for doing so lies with the patrons.